threeML/gammapy-plugin/README.md

 When using `MapDataset` with  `FoVBackgroundModel` you can also include them in a fit.
 The parameters of the background models are currently treated as nuisance parameters during the fitting.

-This might then look like this for example ():
+This might then look like this for example:

 ```python
 datasets = Datasets()